 - Social functioning

 An initial interview is done to obtain a detailed developmental history and to clarify concerns and identify goals for the assessment.
 Depending on the individual’s needs, some areas may be evaluated in more depth than others.
+The initial interview is followed by 12 hours of testing, usually done over 2 days on a Monday and Wednesday from 8:00 am to 4:00 pm with a lunch break.

 Results of an assessment will assist in the following areas: